jwronline/dashboard/README.md

 Go to the "releases" tab and download the newest version of `dashboard.zip`.
 You can unzip that file and open `index.html` in your favourite browser.

-Make sure you have an internet connection to load the map.
+Make sure you have an internet connection to load the map (otherwise a static image is showed).

 You can also use the online version at [gh.jwronline.be/dashboard/](http://gh.jwronline.be/dashboard/).